Komatke, Arizona

 Komatke (O'odham: Komaḍk) is a census-designated place in Maricopa County, Arizona, United States.
-The area currently comprising the CDP had a population of 1,013 at the 2020 census, up from 821 at the 2010 census.
+The area currently comprising the census-designated place had a population of 1,013 at the 2020 census, up from 821 at the 2010 census.
 It is located within the Gila River Indian Community.
 Its name refers to the Sierra Estrella mountain range, which rises just to the southwest of Komatke.